mulesoft-catalyst/logger-mule-extension/README.md

 #### Upload to Exchange

-* make sure your ORG ID number is being used as the artifact's _groupId_ in your pom file
+* Again, make sure your ORG ID number is being used as the artifact's _groupId_ in your pom file
 * also, define a property in your pom file, like this:
   ```
    <anypoint.org.id>YOUR_ORG_ID</anypoint.org.id>